skip to content

 /etc/caddy/Caddyfile

-root * /var/www/html/metters.dev
+root * /var/www/html/metters.dev # location of your artefact

 file_server